 The New South Wales state government contributed several thousand dollars to create a logo with the symbol of this Australian state, namely the waratah flower.
 However, they got something resembling the Indian lotus as a result.
 It is still being discussed today as one of the bad logos.

-Despite even a bright butterfly, this logo didn’t induce much emotion.
+Despite being a bright butterfly, this logo didn’t induce much emotion.
 Today, the company has decolorized it and changed the font.
 Thus, they’ve created a much more distinctive logo, but still recognizable.

 9. Comprehensive Health Care

-No doubt, the logo designers didn’t intend to “undress” the health care complex building, but this is what they ended up having created a logo that fits the top of bad logos.
+No doubt, the logo designers didn’t intend to “undress” the health care complex building, but this is what they ended up having created a logo that fits the Top of bad logos.
+As a result, it is among the top ten logos that offer the worst brand identities.
 What a shame to appear “naked” in front of such an audience!

 10. London Olympics 2012